Adam Byron

 About Adam Byron

-Adam Byron is a scholar working on Immunology and Allergy, Molecular Biology, Cell Biology, Spectroscopy and Oncology, having authored 59 papers that have together received 4.3k indexed citations.
-Recurring topics across this work include Cell Adhesion Molecules Research (33 papers), Cellular Mechanics and Interactions (19 papers), Advanced Proteomics Techniques and Applications (12 papers), Monoclonal and Polyclonal Antibodies Research (8 papers), Biochemical and Structural Characterization (6 papers), Wnt/β-catenin signaling in development and cancer (4 papers), Cancer Cells and Metastasis (4 papers) and HER2/EGFR in Cancer Research (3 papers).
-The work is most often cited by research in Immunology and Allergy (1.7k citations), Cell Biology (1.6k citations), Molecular Biology (1.9k citations), Cancer Research (400 citations) and Immunology (548 citations).
+Adam Byron is a scholar working on Immunology and Allergy, Molecular Biology, Cell Biology, Spectroscopy and Radiology, Nuclear Medicine and Imaging, having authored 59 papers that have together received 4.4k indexed citations.
+Recurring topics across this work include Cell Adhesion Molecules Research (32 papers), Cellular Mechanics and Interactions (18 papers), Advanced Proteomics Techniques and Applications (12 papers), Monoclonal and Polyclonal Antibodies Research (8 papers), Biochemical and Structural Characterization (6 papers), Cancer Cells and Metastasis (4 papers), Wnt/β-catenin signaling in development and cancer (4 papers) and Ubiquitin and proteasome pathways (3 papers).
+The work is most often cited by research in Immunology and Allergy (1.7k citations), Cell Biology (1.6k citations), Molecular Biology (1.8k citations), Nephrology (169 citations) and Cancer Research (351 citations).
 Adam Byron has collaborated with scholars based in United Kingdom, United States and Germany.
-Frequent co-authors include Martin J. Humphries, Jonathan D. Humphries, David Knight, Mark D. Bass, Sue E. Craig, Janet A. Askari, Margaret C. Frame, Mark R. Morgan, Stacey Warwood and Joseph Robertson.
-Their work appears in journals such as Scientific Reports, Nature Communications, Science Signaling, Journal of Biological Chemistry and Journal of Cell Science.
+Frequent co-authors include Martin J. Humphries, Jonathan D. Humphries, David Knight, Mark D. Bass, Sue E. Craig, Janet A. Askari, Margaret C. Frame, Stacey Warwood, Mark R. Morgan and Joseph Robertson.
+Their work appears in journals such as Scientific Reports, Nature Communications, Science Signaling, Developmental Cell and Journal of Cell Science.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.